numaproj/numaflow/docs/QUICK_START.md

 ## What's Next

-After exploring how a NumaFlow pipeline runs, you can check what data [Sources](./sources/GENERATOR.md) and [Sinks](./sinks/KAFKA.md) that NumaFlow supports out of the box, or learn how to write [User Defined Functions](./USER_DEFINED_FUNCTIONS.md).
+After exploring how a NumaFlow pipeline runs, you can check what data [Sources](./sources/GENERATOR.md) and [Sinks](./sinks/KAFKA.md) NumaFlow supports out of the box, or learn how to write [User Defined Functions](./USER_DEFINED_FUNCTIONS.md).